Recycling concrete

 - adversely affect the countryside or places of special interest.

-If concrete is to be crushed at a processing plant on-site, you must ensure that the crushing plant has a:
+In Northern Ireland, if concrete is to be crushed at a processing plant on-site, you must ensure that the crushing plant has a PPC Part C permit from the local council.

 GOV.UK: Process Guidance Note 3/16 (04) – Mobile Crushing and Screening (Scotland)